mozilla/ichnaea/docs/metrics.rst

 :term:`stations` that are blocked from being used to estimate positions.
-These are added because there are multiple valid :term:`observations` at sufficiently different locations, supporting the theory that it is a mobile station (such as a picocell or mobile hotspot on a public transit vehicle), or was recently moved (a WiFi base station that moved with the owner to a new home).
+These are added because there are multiple valid :term:`observations` at sufficiently different locations, supporting the theory that it is a mobile station (such as a picocell or a mobile hotspot on public transit), or was recently moved (such as a WiFi base station that moved with the owner to a new home).

 Tags: